What Experts Say is the Best Lice Treatment

 Best Lice Treatment Plan

 If you find head lice on your child, there’s no question you want them gone fast.
-Killian says effective lice treatment includes over-the-counter options, alternative methods or using a prescription.
+Killian says effective lice treatment includes over-the-counter options, alternative methods or using prescription treatments.
 She gives these tips:

 - Follow all directions carefully.
 Lice treatments are not always 100 percent effective, and nits may hatch within seven days.
 Several different treatments include Vamousse, Lice Ice and Rid.
 Prescription head lice treatment may also be available through your doctor.